tomoemon/vebootstrap/README.txt

     python get_yahoo.py

 At the first time, virtualenv will be created and modules will be installed.
-And You get a first line of html of the Yahoo.
+And you get a first line of html of the Yahoo.